gardio-io/gardio-pay-hedera/README.md

 ## 🧠 Hackathon Updates

-During the hackathon period, we achieved the following major updates:
+During the hackathon period starting on **October 25th**, we accomplished the following major updates:

 1. **Hedera Network Support**
   Migrated from **Solana** and **rewrote the smart contract from Rust to Solidity** for full compatibility with **Hedera**.